United 2 End MND working with the leading charities & researchers

-We are but just 4 of those living with Motor Neurone disease (MND) here in the UK in 2023.
-There were 5 of us, but sadly we lost our friend and campaigner, Chris Johnson in April 2023.
-You can read about Chris here and we will always retain his special page below.
+We are but just a few of those living with Motor Neurone Disease (MND) here in the UK.
+There were 5 of us initially, in 2020, but sadly we lost our dear friend, campaigner and one of our founding members, Chris Johnson, in April 2023.
+You can read all about Chris here and we will always retain his special page below.
 He is not gone, he is always with us.
-RIP Chris.
+RIP and thank you Chris.

-There are about 5000 of us, of all ages and from all walks of life living with this terminal disease diagnosis at any one time.
+But, in reality, there are about 5000 of us of all ages and from all walks of life living with this terminal disease diagnosis at any one time in the UK.
 MND currently has no effective treatment.
-Sadly, about 2000 of us will die every year without fail and around 1500 are added to our numbers.
+Sadly, about 2000 of us will die every year, without fail, and around 1500 are added to our numbers.
 The average life expectancy after diagnosis is just 2 to 3 years.

 Click on our mugshots to find out more about us!